cybercur4/investment-calculator/README.md

 Works on all modern browsers that support ES6+ JavaScript and React 18+.

-## License

-This project is open source and available under the MIT License.

-## Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest improvements
-- Submit pull requests

-## Support

 For issues or questions, please open an issue in the repository.